GSS-Cogs/dd-cms/docs/volto.md

 Second, to use the addon, it must be present in the `package.json:addons` array.
 This will cause the volto to load the addon when it starts.

-Volto also checks for a `ADDONS` environment var, with ";" separated addons, and overrides the value from package.json if this env var exists.
+Volto also checks for an [`ADDONS` environment var](https://docs.voltocms.com/configuration/environmentvariables/#use-add-ons-via-the-addons-environment-variable), with ";" separated addons, and overrides the value from package.json if this env var exists.

 We are using this to support multiple concurrent deployments of volto.
 We include all addons we use in any deployment